ogmarveler/NetSCAD-Tools/README.md

 ![Designer Object](NetScad.UI/NetScad.UI/Assets/Images/designerObject.png)
 ######
 #### Output of Custom Object in OpenSCAD
 Outputs can be viewed in **real-time.** Any changes to the object within the application will automatically update the SCAD file used in OpenSCAD.
-This allows for quick iteration and testing of objects without needing to manually export and import files.
+This allows for quick iteration and testing of objects without needing to manually export and import files. **The object is pre-rendered in OpenSCAD upon opening the SCAD file.** Depending on the complexity of the object, this may take some time.

 #### Export Custom Object to STL
-Once the object is finalized, it can be exported directly to STL format for 3D printing or further processing.
+Once the object is finalized, **check the Export STL box** to convert the rendered object to STL.
+The axis is removed by default, but reapplied after export to the preview in OpenSCAD.
 The STL file will be generated based on the current configuration of the object within the application.

 ######
 ![Object](NetScad.UI/NetScad.UI/Assets/Images/object.png)